rutikwankhade/Blogs-Podcasts-People/README.md

-If you feel something to be shared, contribute here.
+:computer: If you feel something to be shared, contribute here.